Google Translate

 • Funding educational trips and visits.

-• Paying for additional help such as speech and language therapy or family therapy.
+• Paying for additional help such as speech and language therapy.